kabilar/workflow-animal/README.md

 ## Development mode installation

-This method allows you to modify the source code for `workflow-imaging`, `element-calcium-imaging`, `element-animal`, and `element-lab`.
+This method allows you to modify the source code for `workflow-calcium-imaging`, `element-calcium-imaging`, `element-animal`, and `element-lab`.

 + Launch a new terminal and change directory to where you want to clone the repositories
     ```